Governor’s STEM Academy for Engineering, Marketing & Information Technology Studies

 Number of Students Served: The Governor’s STEM Academy will have the capacity to enroll 400 students, grades 9-12.

-Career Pathways: Engineering and Technology, Professional Sales, and Web and Digital Communications
+Career Pathways: Engineering & Technology, Marketing Communications, and Web and Digital Communications

 Academy Goals and Description: The overall goals of the Governor’s STEM Academy are to provide students with the 21st-century, STEM-enriched technological skills and knowledge necessary to succeed in postsecondary education and in the world of work through authentic, rigorous, project-based work while building partnerships with parents, community, and business leaders to meet these goals.